-New York Fed pumps liquidity into markets, slowing stocks slide
+New York Fed pumps liquidity into markets

 “These changes are being made to address highly unusual disruptions in Treasury financing markets associated with the coronavirus outbreak,” the New York Fed said in a statement.

-U.S. equity markets more than halved their losses following the announcement with the Dow Jones Industrial Average briefly trimming its losses from about 2,000 points to 800 points in a matter of minutes.
+U.S. equity markets more than halved their losses following the announcement with the Dow Jones Industrial Average briefly trimming its drop from about 2,000 points to 800 points in a matter of minutes.
+The Dow fell back near session lows as the traders digested the announcement.

+"Clearly worried by signs of stress in Treasury and funding markets, the NY Fed fired its bazooka – offering an additional $500bn in three-month repo auctions both today and tomorrow and a $500bn one-month repo auction tomorrow," wrote Paul Ashworth, chief U.S. economist at the London-based Capital Economics.

+"For comparison, the entire value of outstanding repos had fallen to $150bn last week.
+If markets take the Fed up on all the funding being offered, its balance sheet would increase by $1,500bn to a record high of more than $5trn."